-Stockholder Proposals for the 2021 Annual Meeting
+Stockholder Proposals for the 2025 Annual Meeting

-Stockholders who intend to present proposals at the 2021 annual meeting of stockholders (the "2021 Annual Meeting"), and who wish to have those proposals included in Uniti's proxy statement for the 2021 Annual Meeting, must ensure that those proposals are received at Uniti's principal executive offices located at 10802 Executive Center Drive, Benton Building, Suite 300, Little Rock, Arkansas 72211, Attention: Daniel L. Heard, Executive Vice President-General Counsel and Secretary, no later than December 3, 2020.
-Such proposals must meet the requirements set forth in the rules and regulations of the SEC in order to be eligible for inclusion in the proxy statement for the 2021 Annual Meeting.
+Stockholders who intend to present a proposal regarding a director nomination or other matter of business at the 2025 annual meeting of stockholders (the "2025 Annual Meeting") must ensure that those proposals are received at Uniti's principal executive office located at 2101 Riverfront Drive, Suite A, Little Rock, Arkansas 72202, Attention: Daniel L. Heard, Executive Vice President - General Counsel and Secretary, no earlier than November 12, 2024 and no later than 5:00 p.m., Central Time, on December 12, 2024.
+Such proposals must comply with the information and other requirements set forth in Uniti's bylaws and, if intended to be included in the proxy statement for the 2025 Annual Meeting, must also meet the requirements set forth in the rules and regulations of the SEC.